B1ue-Dev/Articuno/index.md

 It is very simple.
 Just add him to your server, select a command from the Articuno list after typing the `/` symbol, read the command description and you are good to go.

-Bbeside slash command, Articuno also has some commands that have prefixed message command support.
+Beside slash command, Articuno also has some commands that have prefixed message command support.
 (You may wonder what is a prefixed message command?
 Remember the old time when slash command wasn't a thing yet?
 You use bots with symbol and name like `$`, `.`, `h!`, `?`.)

 Type `/help` to see a list of available slash commands.